Dudley College of Technology is a statutory Corporation whose members are also known as Governors.

 How much of my time will it take?

-The Corporation itself normally meets four times a year usually starting at 4.30 p.m.
+The Corporation itself normally meets six times a year usually starting at 4.30 p.m.
 These meetings last about two and a half to three hours.
-In addition the Corporation holds two or three development events a year usually in the afternoon.
+In addition the Corporation holds two development events a year usually in the afternoon.

 There are also a number of Committees with particular responsibilities.
 Most Governors serve on one or two Committees.
-They each meet between three and five times a year.
+They each meet between three and four times a year.
 Almost all Committee meetings start at 4.30 p.m. and they usually last for about two hours.
+The Committees are:

 In addition, Governors play a part in the life of the College and may be invited to awards evenings, presentations, art shows and other events.

 Will I get any training to help me?